Space-Fighter/Space-Fighter/README.md

 - 👋 Yo, I’m @Space-Fighter.
 I am an artificial intelligence enthusiast.
-I have learnt a ton of stuff in this journey so far but still i have to learn alot more.
-By the way there are no limits of grasping and learning of the human brain or the 'Natural Neural Network'  so => I always keep learning stuff in my field😀.
+I love experimenting with neural networks and futuristic technologies.
+One of the islands in the ocean of artificial intelligence that i am truly fascinated by is the island of autonomous vehicles.
-I’m currently working on a self driving car project in Carla an autonomous vehicle simulator.
+Pursuing my fascination and passion I’m currently working on a self driving car project in Carla an autonomous vehicle simulator.
 One of the things that i love the most in this field is self driving cars.
 If you have a startup on autonomous vehicle or if i could make one if i had time, i would be really happy to join your perception team as a freelancer.😀

 Some of my work on self driving cars is using simply semantic segmentation and object detection to calculate steering angle.